Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Dilute alkali atoms in a solid inert-gas matrix: theoretical analysis

+This value is about one half of that predicted from the Morse potential, and so it is even more favorable for the feasibility of our proposed detection scheme.
+In fact, after summation over the six nearest neighbors parahydrogen molecules, it yields a total potential energy of the order of one meV.

-Comparing (\ref{Li-H2}) with (\ref{potential:Rb-Ar}) and (\ref{potential:Rb-Ne}), we see that the interaction energy in the present case is much smaller than in the Rb-Ar and Rb-Ne cases.
-On the basis of our previous considerations, this should give a quite smaller energy width of the spectral lines, assuming a similar dispersion of the position of the alkali atoms in the cold solid matrix.
+Comparing (\ref{Li-H2}) and (\ref{Li-H2-B}) with (\ref{potential:Rb-Ar}) and (\ref{potential:Rb-Ne}), we see that the interaction energy in the present case is quite smaller than for both Rb-Ar and Rb-Ne.
+On the basis of our previous considerations, this should give a quite smaller energy width of the Lithium ground state in the matrix, at least for the contribution from its interaction with the lattice molecules, and assuming a similar dispersion of the positions of the alkali atoms in the cold solid matrix.
 Some experimental spectroscopic data on the Li-(p-H\textsubscript{2}) system can be found in \cite{Fajardo93}, while theoretical aspects relevant for the absorption spectra are given in \cite{Cheng-Whaley96}.
+In \cite{Fajardo93}, the spectral linewidth of the Lithium atoms in the p-H\textsubscript{2} cold matrix are of the order of 100 meV, but they cannot be directly compared with the ground-state interaction energies here evaluated.
+In fact, spectral lines, as already mentioned for the Ar and Ne cases, involve also other effects, such as, for example, the width of the excited level, energy spitting of degenerate excited levels due to crystal field, as well as phonon excitation in the crystal, that could be relevant since parahydrogen is a quantum crystal.
+We however expect that these effects play a less relevant role in our case, when we consider the transition between the alkali-atom Zeeman sublevel $b$ (reached after the assumed axion absorption) to the crystal conduction band, whose edge in Fig. \ref{Fig1} is indicated by $c$.
+The reason is that in this case, the atomic wavefunction of the sublevels $a$ and $b$ is the same, and there are not other discrete levels involved in the transition.

-Finally, taking into account the theoretical results for Li-(p-H\textsubscript{2}) of this section, we can also conclude that the Lithium-parahydrogen system is expected to give quite smaller spectral linewidths, and that, at least in principle, it could be a very promising physical system for the proposed axion detecting scheme.
+Finally, taking into account the theoretical results for Li-(p-H\textsubscript{2}) of this section, we expect that the Lithium-parahydrogen system could be a very promising physical system for the proposed axion detecting scheme, exploiting the transitions in Fig. \ref{Fig1} with $c$ indicating the edge of the conduction band of the cold crystal.